pce-uw-jscript400/w3-mongo/readme.md

   Take a look [at this page](https://mongoosejs.com/docs/deprecations#findandmodify) to see how to fix it.
 Describe the changes that took place.

 * **Your Answer:**
+Added {useFindAndModify: false} to the parameters passed to mongoose.connect() in app.js and the errors are gone

 ---